-1.14.1 IT systems
+1.14.1 Inadequate utilization of ICT systems by employers

-For the year under review, despite the Fund deploying WCF portal which helps employers to register and pay contributions to the Fund without physically visiting Fund's offices, there are some employers who are not utilizing the facility for lack of knowledge and facilities.
-The Fund will continue to raise awareness on the usage of the system to employers.
+1.14.2 For the year under review, despite the Fund deploying WCF portal which helps employers to register and pay contributions to the Fund without physically visiting Fund's offices, there are some employers who are not utilizing the facility for lack of knowledge and facilities.
+The Fund will continue to raise awareness to employers on the usage of the system.

-1.14.2 Lack of awareness about the Fund, its functions and its benefits
+1.14.3 Inadequate knowledge about the Fund, its functions and its benefits